jgarciasuarez/jgarciasuarez.github.io/index.md

 # Joaquin Garcia-Suarez
 ## About me

-I am a post-doctoral scholar in the department of Civil and Mechanical Engineering (MCE) of Caltech, working under joint supervision of Prof. Chiara Daraio and Prof. Domniki Asimaki.
+I am a postdoctoral scholar in the department of Civil and Mechanical Engineering (MCE) of Caltech, working under joint supervision of Prof. Chiara Daraio and Prof. Domniki Asimaki.

 I received a PhD in Aeronautics at the Graduate Aerospace Laboratories at the California Institute of Technology (GALCIT) with a minor in Applied Mathematics, as well as a Master’s in Space Engineering from the same institution.
 I received my “Ingeniero Industrial” diploma from the University of Seville (Spain) in 2013.